 In the event that dust or debris accumulates on the facility's equipment hindering operations or the ability to perform maintenance activities manual cleaning will be carried out.
-Generally, the accumulation of dust and debris will be prevented by natural wind and rain events; however, turbine blades have to be cleaned of the dirt occasionally in order for the blades to perform at optimum efficiency.
-This maintenance will be undertaken at scheduled times and the turbine will temporarily suspend operations.
+Generally, the accumulation of dust and debris will be prevented by natural wind and rain events.
+Turbine blades will have to be cleaned of the dirt occasionally in order for the blades to perform at optimum efficiency.
+This will occur during normal maintenance.

-The layout of the turbines, access roads, and transmission facilities was designed to avoid direct impacts to the surrounding natural areas.
+The layout of the turbines, access roads, and transmission facilities was designed to avoid direct impacts to the surrounding natural features.
 However, potential impacts may include: